b-t-k/b-t-k.github.io/a-guide/part-1.md

 A lot of my terms and concepts are not going to be strictly accurate.
 For one, I don’t actually understand some of them myself, and for two, the analogies I offer are just that: analogies.
 You can do more research yourself if you really want to know more about what’s going on.
 My aim is just to demystify some of the more intimidating steps.
 Feel free to correct me if I am egregiously misleading anyone.

 ### OS X-centric
 I am a Mac user.
 Most of what I write here will be focussed on working with a Mac.
-There won’t be much difference if you are using Linux (but then I assume by dint of being a linux user this guide won’t be as applicable to you) and if you are a Windows user the basics still apply but you will have to adjust your tools to suit the platform.
+There won’t be much difference if you are using Linux (but then I assume by dint of being a linux user this guide won’t be as applicable to you) and if you are a Windows user the basics still apply but you will have to jump through some hoops and adjust your tools to suit the platform.
+SE itself recommends that if you are a Windows user that you would be better off installing Linux on a virtual machine.
+That in itself is going to be a big stopper for beginners.

 ## <a id="key_concepts"></a>Key concepts <span class="notbold">[↺](#toc)</span>

+### What it is?
+A lot of what the Standard ebook project is about is creating a consistent, updatable and functional ebook.
+So a lot of what follows is just the basics of how that goal is met at the production level.

+One of the keys to understanding how and why a Standard ebook is formatted the way it is, is realizing it is designed to be as *accessible* as possible — that means it can be used on multiple readers including screen readers for the visually impaired.
+As an example, a computerized reader needs to be able to distinguish between the article “I” and the Roman numeral I —something our brains do automatically from context.
+So if in the course of working on a project you are confused about whether to mark something up or not, a good touchstone is to ask yourself if a computer would be able to distinguish what it is without further context.

 To make an ebook you are, at root, making something very similar to a website.
 One that is packaged according to some very specific rules.
-This means that a working knowledge of html and css is helpful—but don’t let that daunt you.
+This means that a working knowledge of html and css is helpful — but don’t let that daunt you.
 You will also need to get over any nervousness you have regarding the *command line prompt*.
 That’s that thing that looks like an olde-tymie computer interface with a blinking prompt, where you have to enter arcane, and often incomprehensible, commands.
-But don’t worry—most times it's simply a matter of cut and paste.
+Again, don’t worry — most times it's simply a matter of cut and paste.
+You can figure out what the commands mean later.

-### Accessibility
-One of the keys to understanding how and why a Standard ebook is formatted the way it is, is realizing it is designed to be as *accessible* as possible — that means it can be used on multiple readers including screen readers for the visually impaired.
-As an example, it’s important that the computerized reader can distinguish between the article “I” and the Roman numeral I —something our brains do automatically.
-So if in the course of working on a project you are confused about whether to mark something up or not, a good touchstone is to ask yourself if a computer would be able to distinguish what it is without further context.

-Metadata is also very important to the overall accessibility of the ebook.
-But more on that later.

-### html & css
+### html, xhtml & css
 Html is the “programming” language used to make web pages.
+Html stands for *hypertext markup language* and is the basic format that web browsers read.
+XML stands for *extensible markup language* and can be thought of as a “programable” version of html.
+The ebook is based on xhtml files which are, in a way, just a mashup of the two.

-It has a few conventions you will need to know.
+Html/xhtml has a few conventions you will need to know.

 #### tags
-Html (hyper text markup language) is formed by surrounding text with tags.
+Html is formed by surrounding text with tags.
 Each tag set has an opening and a closing tag.
-The web browser (or in this case reader)  reads the text between the tags and intreats according to the appropriate html rules.
+The web browser (or in this case reader) reads the text between the tags and treats it according to the appropriate html rules.
 For example `p`, the tag that marks paragraphs is used like this:

 > `<p>This is a paragraph.
 It may have all sorts of text in it.</p>`

 The text will then be displayed as a paragraph with whatever settings (first line indent, space after etc.) that have been assigned to paragraphs.
+Unlike  programs like Microsoft Word or other rich text editors, if you want something to appear bold or italics you will need to tag it e.g. `<b>This is bold</b>` and `<i>This is italic.</i>`.

 Some common html tags you will need to know:
 - **emphasis**: `<em>…</em>` — This is used in place of italics in most cases.
-- **italics**: `<i>…</i>` — generally only used where italics are grammatically correct e.g. foreign languages, names of books etc.
+- **italics**: `<i>…</i>` — generally only used where italics are grammatically correct i.e. foreign languages, names of books etc.
 - **strong**: `<strong>…</strong>` — This is used instead of bold in almost all cases.
 - **bold**: `<b>…</b>` — very rarely used.
-- **span**: `<span>…</span>` — generally used mid-sentence to surround something you might want to add information to when it isn’t appropriate to use any of the above tags i.e.`<span class="poetry"> ... </span>`.
-We will get into classes later.
-- **br**: `<br/>` — an exception to the opening/closing tag rule, a br (break) is a line break that goes at the end of a line where you want it to break.
+- **br**: `<br/>` — an exception to the opening/closing tag rule, a br (break) is a line break that goes at the end of a line where you want it to break (as opposed to a paragraph break).
 The forward slash at the end indicates it is acting as both an opening and closing tag.
-- **hr**: `<hr/>` — another exception.
+- **hr**: `<hr/>` — another exception to that rule.
 The hr (horizontal rule) tag is used to indicate section breaks that are usually shown by white space or glyphs (e.g. * * * ) in a printed book.
-- **abbr**: `<abbr>Mr.</abbr> James <abbr>H.</abbr> Smythe-Jones` — Indicates abbreviations, all of which should be marked appropriately in Standard ebooks—otherwise how would a screen reader know who to pronounce them?
+- **abbr**: `<abbr>Mr.</abbr> James <abbr>H.</abbr> Smythe-Jones` — Indicates abbreviations, all of which should be marked appropriately in Standard ebooks — otherwise how would a screen reader know who to pronounce them?
 - **blockquote**: Essentially a ‘quote’ that is formatted to stand out from the rest of the text e.g. a letter or a sign

 ```